 — Josh Sortor, Treadwell Product Director

-• Treadwell recommendations will now weigh efficiency according to your selection or driving habits uniquely based on vehicle and fuel type (gas, hybrid or electric).
+- Weighs efficiency according to your driving habits based on your vehicle and fuel type (gas, hybrid, or electric)

 WHAT AFFECTS EV RANGE?

-It turns out that quite a few things affect how efficiently your vehicle moves, whether your vehicle is gas-powered or electric.
-Factors that impact your battery range include (in no particular order):
+Many things affect how efficiently your vehicle moves regardless if it is gas or electric powered.
+Factors include (in no particular order):

 You can see from the list above that tire conditions are a major portion of where energy is spent.
 This makes them an important factor in achieving increased battery range (or higher fuel efficiency).